Best Amazon Black Friday 2024 deals, from Fire TV sticks to Echo Dots

 Zerolia deep tissue massage gun: Was £24.79, now £21.07, Amazon.co.uk

 If you’re planning to kick off 2025 in the gym, then you’ll need a massage gun to relieve your tired muscles.
-A total bargain at a little more than £20 thanks to an Amazon Black Friday deal, this massage gun delivers a professional-level deep tissue massage, through 30 variable speeds.
+A total bargain at a little more than £20 thanks to an Amazon Cyber Monday deal, this massage gun delivers a professional-level deep tissue massage, through 30 variable speeds.

 Apple AirPods Pro 2: Was £229, now £179, Amazon.co.uk